aevansnet/WinFolderList/README.md

 Items in the grid and log viewer are laid up in a virtualising stack panel, so reduce the memory foot print for large scans. (only the model, and not the UI element of each file willl be stored in memory)

+There is no 'folder select' dialog.
+This doesn't actually exist in the wpf framework so needs to be imported from winforms.
+Also, from an mvvm 'purist' point of view, the implementaion of this is currently to time consuming for this project.

 What i'm not happy about, and would like to re-address
 ======================================================